klitsche/dog/docs/configuration.md

 Type: `array`.
 Default: `[]`

+!!!
+Hint

     See [enrichers](enrichers.md) for more details on how they work and for a list of bundled enrichers.

 ```yaml
 enrichers: